- Milk thistle may be beneficial to dogs with liver problems.

-Summers says that silymarin has both antioxidant and anti-inflammatory properties.
+Summers says that silymarin has both antioxidant and anti-inflammatory characteristics.
 “It has been used as an herbal remedy for various health concerns for centuries,” she says.

 What is Milk Thistle Good for in Dogs?

-Summers explains that milk thistle may be beneficial to dogs with liver problems and other diseases.
+Summers explains that silymarin and milk thistle for dogs may be beneficial to pups with liver problems and other diseases.

 Some conditions that milk thistle may help with are:

-Milk thistle has been studied on a limited basis in dogs, but results are promising.
+Milk thistle has been studied on a limited basis as a liver supplement for dogs, but the results are promising.